 How do you find your clients coping with the challenge of using digital tools?

-Webinars can be used to generate leads – use SoMe and your networks to spread the word about the event.
+Webinars can be used to generate leads – use Social Media and your networks to spread the word about the event.

 Convert webinars into microlearning with training videos – that can be repurposed.